Leading Across Boundaries: A Conversation with GNOF’s Andy Kopplin

 We are most successful when we utilize our tools in unison.
 People think of us as a grantmaker — and we are.
 In the area of water management, we have given lots of grants to organizations focused on green infrastructure.
 We are now working together with them as part of an advocacy community of practice focused on influencing public policy around land use, around green infrastructure and water management.
 At the Foundation, we are also exercising our own vocal chords and advocating in public for the kinds of changes that advance our goals and help our grantees be more effective.
 We are harnessing our grantees’ impact by putting our voice and muscle, as well as convening power, behind them.

 We just hosted a forum with NOLA.com and The New York Times around water issues.
-We gathered about 100 citizens from various cross-sectors of the city and briefed them on the challenges we face and solutions that may help change the public policy.
-We are simultaneously spurring policy change and enhancing the effectiveness of our grantees.
+Also, we gathered about 100 citizens from various cross-sectors of the city and briefed them on the challenges we face and solutions that may help change the public policy.
+And, we are simultaneously spurring policy change and enhancing the effectiveness of our grantees.
 If we were only giving grants, we would be less effective.

 Having lived in New Orleans for six and a half years, I know it’s a special place with heart, soul, and a rich history.
 With respect to some of the environmental challenges affecting the state (i.e. coastal restoration, climate change, hurricane recovery, etc.) what role does GNOF play in developing a sustainable region?